 The safe mode options screen in Windows 7

-In Windows 8, you are supposed to be able to press the Shift+F8 key combination to achieve a similar effect (although you would not find the black-and-white start menu there), except that the window of opportunity for the Shift+F8 keys is much shorter now and it may take you a few restart attempts to press it at just the right time.
+In Windows 8 and later, you are supposed to be able to press the Shift+F8 key combination to achieve a similar effect, except that the window of opportunity for the Shift+F8 keys is much shorter now and it may take you a few restart attempts to press it at just the right time.

 Now press the Shift key, and while keeping it depressed, click on Restart (and release the Shift key, as well.)
 In a few moments Windows should prompt you what to do next: